Where to Stay in Chad

 Low

 Granite inselberds erupt from the sand like broken teeth.
-Weekly camel markets draw dust and shouting—total chaos.
+Weekly camel markets draw dust and shouting, total chaos.
 Animist villages still circle sacred baobabs.
-Tourism barely exists; you didn't come for Wi-Fi.
+Tourism barely exists.
+You didn't come for Wi-Fi.
 You'll sleep in prefectural guesthouses or NGO bungalows under mango trees.

 Accommodation: Basic cells with foam mattresses and shared Turkish toilets